 Footstep sounds, or lack thereof.
 Footsteps are near-impossible to hear short of wearing a headset on max volume, putting the sound setting on Supercrunch, and using the Awareness perk, and it'll get drowned out by gunshots, explosions and random screaming by the in-game soldiers.
 The lack of footstep sounds not only takes away a facet of tactical planning, but it makes the Awareness and Dead Silence perks virtually worthless.
 Even after a patch that slightly increased the volume of footsteps, they are still very much inaudible in comparison to earlier games.

 Skill-based matchmaking.
 Despite the existence of League Play for this kind of thing, public playlists also group similarly-skilled players into the same lobby.
 Each match becomes a stressful tryhard marathon if you're even marginally good, and the lag issues are magnified when everyone's roughly equal in skill, as most gun fights boil down to who has the better (or worse, due to how lag compensation works) connection.
 In addition, because the matchmaking is skill-based, chances are high that you will end up being matched with the same people you met a few games back, and even higher you will end up in the same lobby that you just left, which was already a recurring problem in MW2/3.

 Spoiled by the Format: Menendez is finally captured by David in "Achilles' Veil"...the fourth-to-last mission in the game, before he has a chance to enact any of his plans, thereby tipping off that he'll either escape or have an ace up his sleeve that makes things worse for the Americans.

 They Wasted a Perfectly Good Plot: The intel files and hidden emails in the first Black Ops contains several sequel hooks.
 Among them being hints that a shadowy group is pulling the strings of the CIA and they're the ones responsible for JFK's assassination, Grigori Weaver's sister working as a Soviet spy and being assigned to seduce Mason, and also Mason, Weaver, and Hudson going rogue and being hunted by the British SAS.
 None of these things are followed up on in Black Ops II.
 The Cold War missions that did appear in Black Ops II were very well done, and many players felt the game would have been much better if Treyarch stuck with that instead of having it focus on the future.

 Cordis Die is shown as (at least on the surface) an evolution of sorts from Anonymous, WikiLeaks, and the Occupy Wall Street movement, with extensive use of social media and "We are the 99%" rhetoric.

-Amusingly The Barack Obama, which is a super-carrier with enough firepower to take on entire countries by itself, is destroyed in the game if you do not recruit the help of the Chinese to fight with you.
+Amusingly, the U.S.S.
+Barack Obama, which is a super-carrier with enough firepower to take on entire countries by itself, is destroyed in the game if you do not recruit the help of the Chinese to fight with you.
 This seems like a coincidence but this could be interpreted as a subtle nod by the developers saying that the actual President Obama won't succeed in international relations without the help of China.

-Win Back The Crowd: Much like the Fandom Rejoiced example, this seems to be an attempt to bring some new life into a series that many people consider to be nothing but rehashes.
+Win Back the Crowd: Much like the Fandom Rejoiced example, this seems to be an attempt to bring some new life into a series that many people consider to be nothing but rehashes.
 While many do find Black Ops 2 to be the best Call of Duty since CoD4, they also admit that the excitement is diminished due to the sheer saturation of the military shooter subgenre.

 Farid.
 He's forced to kill U.S.-allied Yemeni soldiers in self-defense, with Harper constantly encouraging him, telling him he's going to make it out okay.
 He's then forced to either kill Harper in order to maintain his cover, leaving him in a state of shock, or tries to shoot Menendez, only to fail and get executed.
 Even if he does keep his cover, he dies anyway Taking the Bullet for Chloe, so he dies no matter what he does.